Back to All Events

 Joseph Jackson-Eade (Tel Aviv University)

-‘O qual Negro se chamava Vitória’: Enslaved Bodies, Sexual Deviance and the Gendering the Atlantic-Mediterranean Space through the Lisbon Inquisition’s gaze, 1550-1560
+‘O qual Negro se chamava Vitória’: Enslaved Bodies, Sexual Deviance and the Gendering of the Atlantic-Mediterranean Space through the Lisbon Inquisition’s gaze, 1550-1560

 Antonio de Almeida Mendes (Université de Nantes)

-Lexicons of slavery between seventeenth-century Portugal and Morocco
+Lexicons of Slavery between Seventeenth-Century Portugal and Morocco

 Claudia Geremia (Ca’ Foscari University of Venice)